We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 If it's tainted, it's tainted.

-I mean, if it destroys the atmosphere, you guys are suspects number one, because you guys brought it to commercial availability.
+I mean, if it destroys the atmosphere, you guys are suspects number one because you guys brought it to commercial availability.

 You're Rockefellers.

-So it's time now here to let the rubber hit the road, and if it's really all that bad, give it all away.
+So it's time now here to let the rubber hit the road.

 And totally divest yourself of this and find some other place to go get your money back.

-That's just classic.
+That's just, this is classic.

-He shows up on Sunday at the climate change march in New York, and he's out there making speeches and exhorting these people to roll back their lifestyles, and when it comes time to leave, there's a caravan of Chevy suburbans that he gets into and drives off in.
+How these kinds of symbolic things, like Al Gore, he shows up on Sunday at the climate change march in New York, and he's out there making speeches and exhorting these people to roll back their lifestyles.

-Hey, Vice President Gore, whoa, whoa, whoa, whoa, wait a minute.
+And somebody, hey, Vice President Gore, whoa, whoa, whoa, whoa, wait a minute.

 What about climate change?